Towards Deeper Understanding of Camouflaged Object Detection: Experimental Results

-For the discriminative region localization, we adopt the widely used fixation prediction evaluation metrics.
-The similarity ($SIM$) metric \cite{judd2012benchmark} measures the similarity between the predicted saliency map and ground truth fixation map by summing up the minimum value at each pixel.
-The Linear Correlation Coefficient ($CC$) \cite{le2007predicting} measures the linear relationship between two variables.
-The normalized scanpath saliency ($NSS$) \cite{peters2005components} computes the average saliency values on the fixations.
-The Earth Mover’s Distance ($EMD$) \cite{rubner2000earth} is designed to measure the spatial distance between two maps by computing the minimum cost of transforming from one distribution to another.
-Kullback–Leibler Divergence ($KLD$) \cite{kullback1951information} quantifies the information loss when using one distribution to approximate another.
-The AUC metric is designed according to the area under the ROC curve, which is plotted based on the true positive rate and the false positive rate at different thresholds.
-In AUC\_Judd ($AUC\_J$) \cite{judd2009learning}, the true positive rate is the ratio of pixels that are predicted accurately on the ground truth fixations, and the false positive rate is the ratio of pixels that are predicted to be positive on non-fixated regions.
-AUC\_Borij ($AUC\_B$)\cite{borji2013analysis} uses random sampling on the negative predictions instead of selecting all predicted points on negative regions.
-Shuffled AUC ($sAUC$) \cite{borji2012quantitative} reduces the sensitivity of the AUC metric to center bias by selecting negative points from the fixations from other images in the dataset instead of selecting from the non-fixated regions. \textbf{Benchmark models preparation:} As there exist limited camouflaged object detection models, and COD is defined as a binary segmentation task same as salient object detection, we re-train state-of-the-art salient object detection models on the camouflaged object detection dataset \cite{fan2020camouflaged,le2019anabranch} for camouflaged object detection model comparison.
-For the discriminative region localization task, as the similar label generation process, we re-implement existing eye fixation prediction models \cite{jiang2015salicon}, which are then treated as benchmark for the camouflaged object localization.
-As there exist no camouflaged object ranking models, we then implement three rank or instance based object segmentation methods for camouflage rank estimation, including PPA \cite{fang2021salient} for salient ranking prediction, SOLOv2 \cite{wang2020SOLOv2} and Mask Scoring-RCNN (MS-RCNN) \cite{liu2018path} for instance segmentation.
+For discriminative region localization, we adopt the widely used fixation prediction evaluation metrics, including the similarity ($SIM$) metric \cite{judd2012benchmark}, the Linear Correlation Coefficient ($CC$) \cite{le2007predicting}, the normalized scanpath saliency ($NSS$) \cite{peters2005components}, the Earth Mover’s Distance ($EMD$) \cite{rubner2000earth}, Kullback–Leibler Divergence ($KLD$) \cite{kullback1951information}, and AUC\_Judd ($AUC\_J$) \cite{judd2009learning}. \textbf{Benchmark models preparation:} For the discriminative region localization task, as it has a similar label generation process, we re-implement existing eye fixation prediction models \cite{jiang2015salicon}, which are then treated as benchmark for camouflaged object localization.
+As there are no camouflaged object ranking models, we then implement three rank or instance based object segmentation methods for camouflage rank estimation, including PPA \cite{fang2021salient} for salient ranking prediction, SOLOv2 \cite{wang2020SOLOv2} and Mask Scoring-RCNN (MS-RCNN) \cite{liu2018path} for instance segmentation.